JWock82/ipycalc/README.md

 * `If` statements and `else` statements are available using python's inline `if` statement notation.
 * Square roots can be displayed using `sqrt`.
 * Prime characters can be displayed using `^prime`.
-* If text gets to lengthy in your Variable Description or Reference Text, you can add `\\` to force a line break.
-This will help print lengthy lines within the page margins.
+* If text gets to lengthy to fit on one line, you can add `\\` to force a line break anywhere in a line.
+This can help your calculations fit within the page's print margins.
 * `ipycalc` assists you with printing your notebooks.
 It has a built in `nbconvert` template called `ipycalc` that works just like the `webpdf` template, except it fixes the the bad margins in the `webpdf` template, and avoids page breaks right after headers.
 Any cells tagged with `hide_cell` will not be rendered.
 Any cells tagged with `hide_input` will only show the output upon printing.
 You can select it from the file menu via "File -> Save and Export Notebook As... -> Ipycalc"

-IPycalc is still in its infancy.
-I'm sure there are bugs, so be cautious and use your head.
-A special thanks to @connorferster for `handcalcs` which inspired this project: https://github.com/connorferster/handcalcs
+IPycalc is still in development.
+There could be bugs, so be cautious and validate the answers it gives you.
+A special thanks to @connorferster for his project `handcalcs` which inspired this project.
+A link to `handcalcs` is here: https://github.com/connorferster/handcalcs.